amoe/lotdd/lotdd_notes.md

 tend to agree.

 Langr recommends not commenting tests!
 But finding a way to structure them so that they don't need comments.
+This should probably apply to Python; do tests need docstrings?